 HSMs & Hardware SSH Devices

 When HSMs (ie. YubiHSM) are used in WebADM, the SSH private key generation will use the HSM’s true random generation to gather the required entropy (random bytes) used in the SSH key-pair creation process.
 SpanKeys uses HSMs for both RSA and ECC (Elliptic Curve) key generation.
 SpanKey supports Hardware Devices like Smartcards and the Yubikeys v4 with PIV Applet.
 With Hardware SSH devices, there is no SSH private key file; the users just need to plug the device in the USB port for connecting remote servers with SSH.

 Where to use SpanKey:

-SpanKey servers runs on your WebADM Cluster and is connected to you Active Directory or any other LDAP Directory.
+SpanKey server runs on your WebADM Cluster and is connected to your Active Directory or any other LDAP directory.
 The SpanKey agent for Linux is provided as RPM and DEB packages.
 It can be used on:

 Oracle / RedHat / Centos Servers